Course Outline

 Module 3: Upgrading Operations Manager

-If you have already made investments in Operations Manager 2007 R2 it is important that you understand the upgrade path from Operations Manager 2007 R2 to System Center 2012 R2 Operations Manager.
+If you have already invested in Operations Manager 2007 R2, it is important to understand the upgrade path to System Center 2012 R2 Operations Manager.

 Lessons